Jason-fos/gloves-off-boxing-quiz/README.md

 1. As a site user, I want to be able to find the quiz page easily.
 2. As a site user, I want to be able to find and read the rules easily.
 3. As a site user, I want to know if my answer was correct or not.
-4. As a site user, I want to be able see my final score.
+4. As a site user, I want to be able see my score.
 5. As a site user, I want to be able to create a username.
 6. As a site user, I want to know my progress during the quiz.